nameitlater/brproxy/README.md

     ```

 ## Limitations
 This package will not proxy for HttpRequest in Dartium.
 The Dart definition of the DOM API's is seperate from JavaScript definition.
 See issue [24462](https://github.com/dart-lang/sdk/issues/24462).
-It might be reasonable at some point in time to create a drop in replacement for BrowserClient.
+It might be reasonable at some point in time to create a drop in replacement for BrowserClient as a workaround.

 ## Features and bugs